Harm Reduction

 3) Do not share prescribed opioids or other prescribed medication with others

-5) If opioids are in your home, keep Narcan/Naloxone readily available in case of an overdose, and ensure household members know the signs of an overdose and how to administer Narcan/Naloxone!
+5) If opioids are in your home, keep naloxone readily available in case of an overdose, and ensure household members know the signs of an overdose and how to administer naloxone!

 Proper disposal of sharps is an important step in the prevention of needlesticks, which could lead to exposure to bloodborne pathogens such as Hepatitis B, Hepatitis C, and HIV.